Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 2. Emotional pressure comes from misplaced responsibility

-3. Overthinking happens outside the circle of control
+3. Overthinking happens outside the Circle of control

 4. Emotional regulation begins with focus, not control

+Staying within your window of tolerance makes it easier to focus on what you can control.
 Emotions are beyond your immediate control.
 However, you have control over your attention.
 Emotional intensity naturally drops when you concentrate on what you did rather than what could happen.

 5. Trying to control others increases anxiety